MARTIAL CHI KUNG FOR INTERNAL POWER

-Martial chi kung goes a step beyond chi kung for health.
+Martial Chi Kung (Qigong) goes a step beyond Chi Kung for health.
 It develops abilities well beyond those of normal people.
-Mastery of this type of chi kung is what enables martial arts masters to perform such ‘super human’ feats as punching the ends off bricks, washing in broken glass, rubbing red hot metal and being hit with hammers and axes.
+Mastery of this type of Chi Kung is what enables martial arts masters to perform such ‘superhuman’ feats as punching the ends off bricks, washing in broken glass, rubbing red-hot metal and being hit with hammers and axes.

-Vein Tendon Chi Kung is a simple but effective system which tones all of the tendon in the body and increases its elasticity so that it can store energy.
+- Vein Tendon Chi Kung is a simple but effective system which tones all of the tendons in the body and increases its elasticity so that it can store energy.

-Martial chi kung can be learned by people of reasonable fitness, male or female.
-It takes regular training over a period of time to achieve a high level of skill, but the exercises can be learned in a relatively short space and then practiced anywhere.
+Martial Chi Kung can be learned by people of reasonable fitness, male or female.
+It takes regular training over a period of time to achieve a high level of skill, but the exercises can be learned in a relatively short space and then practised anywhere.

 Martial Chi Kung has the following benefits:

 - It packs Chi into the internal organs, strengthening them, energizing them and making them resistant to injury/disease.

 - It replenishes essential Chi in the kidneys, combating ageing and greatly increasing vigour.

 - It builds springy, explosive strength which can be released at short range to produce large amounts of power

 If you want to learn the skills which made Kung Fu famous or for more information, please contact us.

 Video Footage of Shaolin Iron Shirt Chi Kung.